-Default Windows control software for the P232U RDS encoder is the Magic RDS 4.
-This application including documentation, tutorials and examples of use can be downloaded from the Website, at the product page.
-The text processing is accessible through menu item Tools - External text sources.
+Default Windows control software for the P232 RDS encoder is the Magic RDS 3.
+This application including documentation and examples of use can be downloaded from the Website, section Software.

 Since probably hundreds of automation systems are used around the world and new versions are released often, information in this manual cannot be full-scale.
-For information about how to configure the broadcast automation system text output please follow its documentation or contact the software vendor.
+For specific information about how to configure the broadcast automation system text output please follow its documentation or contact the software vendor.